Juan Bautista de Toledo

 Juan Bautista de Toledo (c.
 1515 – 19 May 1567) was a Spanish architect.
 He was educated in Italy, in the Italian High Renaissance.
 As many Italian renaissance architects, he had experience in both architecture and military and civil public works.
-Born, either in Toledo or in Madrid around 1515.
+He was born, either in Toledo or in Madrid, around 1515.
 He died on 19 May 1567 in Madrid, and was buried in Madrid in the choir of the primitive “Convento de Santo Tomás, Iglesia de la Santa Cruz”.

 Career

-Perhaps he started his career in architecture in Rome, between 1534 and 1541, working for Michelangelo and Pope Paul III (Alessandro Farnese), completing the courtyard of Palazzo Farnese.
-Then, possibly, he continues his training in the construction site of St. Peter's, under the direction of Antonio da Sangallo the Younger.
+De Toledo perhaps started his career in architecture in Rome, between 1534 and 1541, working for Michelangelo and Pope Paul III (Alessandro Farnese), completing the courtyard of Palazzo Farnese.
+Then, possibly, he continued his training in the construction site of St. Peter's Basilica, under the direction of Antonio da Sangallo the Younger.
 Another hypothesis is that he worked for Antonio da Sangallo the Younger in both Fortaleza da Basso, Florence and St. Peter’s Basilica of Rome.